urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

   All threads of the internal pool will be reused under the hood for relevant tasks,
     so that we can run as many concurrent tasks as we want throughout the life cycle of our application with a single executor
   Executor interface
+    Contains the method
+    void execute(Runnable)
-    Contains the method execute(), which takes a Runnable an executes it at some time in the future, in the given thread, or in a thread of the pool, depending on the implementation ExecutorService interface
+      Takes a Runnable an executes it at some time in the future, in the given thread, or in a thread of the pool, depending on the implementation ExecutorService interface
     It is the most popular implementation of Executor